ddnet/ddnet/README.md

 To compile DDNet yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).

 DDNet requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
+To get the bundled libraries you have to clone or download https://github.com/ddnet/ddnet-libs into this directory.

 Instead you can install these libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
 You can install all required dependencies and bam on Debian and Ubuntu like this:

     apt-get install libsdl2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev bam